TB preventive care

 31 August-1 September 2017, Seoul, Republic of Korea

-A technical consultation meeting was held to explore the challenges, barriers and prospect of existing and novel LTBI diagnostics and digital tools in the programmatic management of LTBI.
+A technical consultation was held to explore the challenges, barriers and prospect of existing and novel LTBI diagnostics and digital tools in the programmatic management of LTBI.

 27-28 April 2016, Seoul, Republic of Korea